 Now, on the other hand, silver production at Fresnillo’s operations in Mexico jumped by nearly six million oz during the first three-quarters of 2017 primarily due to the start-up of its San Julian Mine phase II expansion and a ramp-up of its phase I:

 While the gain in silver production at Fresnillo’s operations helped to offset the significant decline at Tahoe’s Escobal Mine, two-thirds of the top primary silver companies in the group experienced a reduction in mine supply this year.
-Hecla’s silver production fell by 3.7 million oz in the first three-quarters this year due to an ongoing strike at its Lucky Friday Mine in Idaho.
-Moreover, output at Silver Standard’s Puna operations in Argentina fell by 3.2 million oz due to a 36% decline in ore grade at is open-pit Pirquitas Mine.
+Hecla’s silver production fell by 3.7 million oz in the first three-quarters of this year due to an ongoing strike at its Lucky Friday Mine in Idaho.
+Moreover, output at Silver Standard’s Puna operations in Argentina fell by 3.2 million oz due to a 36% decline in ore grade at its open-pit Pirquitas Mine.
 Silver Standard’s Pirquitas Mine is one of the few open-pit silver operations in the world.
 The overwhelming majority of primary silver mines in the world are underground operations.

 Overall, production at these top primary silver miners fell 9 million oz in 2017 compared to the same period last year: